As a business owner and leader you must be intentional. Aim to be more like a coach on the sidelines and not a fan in the stands.

 Fan or aficionado — “a person who is very knowledgeable and enthusiastic about an activity, subject, or pastime.”

-To be an effective leader who wins at the game, we must be willing to work at refining our coaching skills and we must be available to coach our team on the sidelines and not just a fan in the stands with a headset.
+To be an effective leader who wins at The Game, there must be the willingness to put forth effort towards refining your coaching skills and then the intentionality towards being available to coach your team on the sidelines rather than accidentally being amongst the fans in the stands with a headset on.

 During a game, it is not effective for a coach to be in the game with their players.
 There are rules against that for a reason.
 They need a coach, not another teammate.

 However, during practice, it’s a different story — there are huge teaching opportunities there so they use them.